*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 If the weaker powered Starblast 4.5 isn’t to your liking, you can always opt to go for its bigger brother in the Orion Starblast 6 or if you’d rather have a larger variety of scopes to choose from, you can click here to check out a best of list I created to help you with that.

-On the other hand if you’re primarily after a more budget oriented device and are willing to stretch a little, you can instead check out this best of list I created for the best devices under $300.
+On the other hand if you’re primarily after a more budget oriented device and are not willing to stretch the budget a little, you can instead check out this best of list I created for the best devices under $300.

 The Orion Starblast 4.5 Astro, at it’s roughly $200 price tag does appear to be a very solid offering for a beginner to intermediate astronomer, if that’s where you’d place yourself, and of course it being very portable and easy to use, the starblast does have a lot of pros going for it.